fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-Chapter 8.
-Privacy, Debugging, and Launching Your Products {#chapter-8.-privacy-debugging-and-launching-your-products .title}
+Lab 8.
+Privacy, Debugging, and Launching Your Products {#lab-8.-privacy-debugging-and-launching-your-products .title}
 -------------------------------------------------------------------